 With the glowing foliage colours from December through April and year-round interest of variegated forms, hebes make an excellent addition to your garden.
 In addition to the array of foliage colours, they are also superb flowering plants.
 The colours range from white's through to lilac and blue to deep purples.

-Many of our hebe varieties which are listed on these pages have been selected or introduced by our nursery.
-Over the years we have looked for key areas of improvement within the genus to produce some stunning varieties.
-We believe that Midnight Sky offers a significant development in foliage colour and the Garden Beauty® series are excellent compact and free-flowering varieties and the most recent Garden Elegance range adds hardiness and disease resistance to some spectacular late summer flowering varieties.
+We believe that Midnight Sky offers a significant development in foliage colour.
+The Garden Beauty Original® series offers excellently compact and free-flowering varieties.
+The most recent Garden Elegance range adds hardiness and disease resistance to some spectacular late summer-flowering varieties.

 Hebe in container